tttrs/Banckrypto/README.md

-# Banckrypto wallet and explorer
+# Banckrypto.com wallet and explorer (front end)
 This is the front end that you can run on your NGINX or APACHE etc. webserver.
-Just update the ENV file in case you want to connect to dedicated banckrypto node.
+Just update the ENV file in case you want to connect to your dedicated banckrypto node.
 The native currency is EURx

 ## Project setup